Skip to main content

 Sprayhood — the unsung hero

-Harness D-ring — for clipping on, not optional
+Harness D-ring — not optional

 Light — required, often sold separately